MicrosoftDocs/visualstudio-docs/docs/debugger/getting-started-with-the-debugger-cpp.md

 # Tutorial: Debug C++ code with Visual Studio

 This article introduces features of the Visual Studio debugger in a step-by-step walkthrough.
-When you *debug your app*, you usually run your application with the debugger attached.
-The debugger provides many ways to examine what your code is doing during program execution, including:

-- Step through your code and look at values stored in variables
-- Set watches on variables to see when values change
-- Examine the execution path of your code
-- See if a branch of code is running
+When you debug an application, you usually run your app with the debugger attached.
+The debugger provides many ways to examine what your code is doing during program execution.
+You can step through your code and look at values stored in variables and set watches on variables to see when values change.
+The debugger helps you examine the execution path of your code and confirm a branch of code is running.

 In this tutorial, you: